-The most traditional means of recycling are broken up into four categories: Cardboard, Plastic, Paper and Metal.
-However, like we stated above we can do so much more than that.
+The most traditional means of recycling are broken up into four categories: Cardboard, Plastic, Paper, and Metal.
+However, as we stated above we can do so much more than that.
 Below are only a few examples of hundreds of material what we will take off your hands and recycle.
 If you are still hesitant that we are unable to recycle and repurpose your waste, please don’t hesitate to call or email us with any questions about our material.

-Glass: Glass is difficult to get rid of, however we have mastered a way to reuse your broken or fully structured bottles and glass.
+Glass: Glass is difficult to get rid of, however, we have mastered a way to reuse your broken or fully structured bottles and glass.
 Melting them into party trays, tables, and practically anything you need for glass.
 An example is recycled bottles that we repurpose for the use of centerpieces, soap, lotion, chandelier, lights, bookends just great for any re-purposing projects.

 Wood: We take all types of wood all day long, damaged, destroyed, together, you name it we take it and remake into furniture or we donate it.
 That’s right!
 A good amount of the wood we take from companies, we repurpose then donate to schools and non-profit organizations that need it

 PVC: With Recycled PVC- we discovered a way to make flip-flops.
 That’s right.
 Comfortable, cute all recycled flip flops, with the sole being 100% recycled PVC.

 Rubber: An example of what we have done with the rubber is from mass irrigation hoses that are dropped off at our site.
 We repulsed them and made them into belts!
 Made from similar material as a decommissioned firehose, but Lay flat Irrigation Hoses.
 The material was used in the fields of California to get water to crops.